 It was indeed fortunate that some dedicated exponents managed to keep the Korean martial arts alive by practicing and perfecting the arts secretly.
 Immediately after the liberty of Korea, these exponents began to expose their knowledge to the Korean public.
 Although the techniques taught were mainly Soobakhi, Taekyon and Soobyokta, they were known by different names – Kong Soo Do, Kwonpup, Soobak, Tang Su, etc. It was not until 11 April 1955 when historians and instructors gave this Korean form of fighting arts the name TAEKWONDO, in place of the various names.

 Based on historical evidences and records, it is without doubt that taekwondo

-After the liberty of Korea from the Japanese in 1945, unremitting efforts were put by active taekwondo exponents to turn this traditional art into an international amateur sport.
-The first indication of progress was evident only 15 years with the formation of the Korea Taekwondo Association (KTA) in September 1961.
-With the support of taekwondo from the Korean community, it became one of the official events in the annual National Athletic Meet in October 1962 after KTA was accepted as an affiliate of the Korean Amateur Sports Association in June 1962.
+After the liberty of Korea from the Japanese in 15 August 1945, unremitting efforts were put by active taekwondo exponents to turn this traditional art into an international amateur sport.
+The first indication of progress was evident only 15 years with the formation of the Korea Taesudo Association in 16 September 1961.
+Later, the name of the Korea Taesudo Association was changed to the Korea Taekwondo Association (KTA).
+With the support of taekwondo from the Korean community, it became one of the official events in the 43th National Athletic Meet in Daegu on 4 October 1962 after KTA was accepted as an affiliate of the Korean Amateur Sports Association in June 1962.

 The inception of the WTF was another step in the journey towards making taekwondo a medal sport in the Olympics.
 There were many promising signs as it moved forward.